agronomy4future/probdistz/README.md

 ■ smooth= TRUE: the probdistz() package predicts additional data to compensate for missing values based on 6σ, and uses this to calculate the PDF, CDF, and Z-score, resulting in a continuous probability curve.
-■ smooth= FALSE, the probdistz() package calculates the PDF, CDF, and Z-score based on the actual dataset.
+■ smooth= FALSE: the probdistz() package calculates the PDF, CDF, and Z-score based on the actual dataset.
 Therefore, if the datapoints are limited, the probability curve may not be connected.
 ```